GrandSensei/BirminghackProject/README.md

 6. Herculano-Houzel, *The human brain in numbers: a linearly scaled-up primate brain*, Frontiers in Human Neuroscience (2009).

 ---
+##Contents of Repo

- **Paper**: The full paper is available in the `Inducing Dreams that Bypass Natural Perceptual Limits.pdf` file.
+ *Paper*: The full paper is available in the `Inducing Dreams that Bypass Natural Perceptual Limits.pdf` file.
- **PsuedoCode**: There is a funny piece of hypothetical code in the 'PseudoCode.py', just imagine a really advanced processor and an insane man to make a python library for this
+ *PsuedoCode*: There is a funny piece of hypothetical code in the `PseudoCode.py`, just imagine a really advanced processor and an insane man to make a python library    for this

 ---

 **Let’s redefine the boundaries of human perception and consciousness!** 🧠✨